c9s/AssetKit/README.md

 The Concept of AssetToolkit
 ---------------------------

-- We register these wanted asset manifest files into the assetkit configuration file, which contains the asset source directory and other manifest file information in PHP source code format.
+- To improvement the asset loading performance, we register these wanted asset manifest files into an assetkit configuration file, which contains the asset source directory and other manifest file information. the config file is converted into PHP source.

 - When one asset is required from a web page, the asset can be quickly loaded through the AssetLoader, then the asset will be filtered, compiled to the